 After your submission has been reviewed and a decision has been made by the IRB, your administrator will send you an email, notifying you that your materials are available for retrieval.
-Click Downloading IRB Approved Documents for guidance on how to pick up approval documents.
+Please refer to this document for guidance on how to pick up approval documents.
 Any approval/decision materials will be located in the attachments section of your recent submission event.
 Contact the IRB Office if you need any assistance with retrieving materials.

 I am a study coordinator; after I submit a submission on behalf of my PI, how will he/she know that it is ready for them to electronically sign?

 Immediately after you complete an electronic submission (and hit “Submit to the IRB” on the last page), an email is auto-generated to the PI for that study.
 This email requests that the PI approve that the submission goes forward to the IRB, and contains a link to your submission.
 The PI must approve that the submission go forward to the IRB, otherwise the IRB office never receives the submission.
 The PI needs to click on the link contained in the email, which will take the PI to the IRBManager website.
 There, the PI must sign in, and then the submission will open up.
 The PI must review what you have submitted, and electronically “sign”/approve the submission on the last page.
 See the Screen Shot Tutorials for how a PI approves submissions using the email link.

 I am a study coordinator, and recently submitted something on behalf of my PI.
 My PI says that they deleted/never received/lost the email notification stating that they needed to sign a submission.
 How can my PI find what needs to be signed, without using the email link?